 How do I clean a cowhide?
 It is best to clean a cowhide with green soap and water.
 You are not supposed to scrub the cowhide hard.
 If you do this, the hair can come off, causing bald patches.
 So try to 'blot' the stain and wipe the cowhide with a clean cloth and lukewarm water after cleaning.
 Then let the cowhide dry thoroughly.
-Finally, you can use a vacuum cleaner over the cowhide, making the skin supple again.
+Finally, you can go over the cowhide with a vacuum cleaner, making the skin supple again.

 CARE AND CLEAN COWHIDE